 Regular full-time faculty members and staff employees, other than those covered by Civil Service or the Federal Employee Retirement System, are covered by the Long Term Disability Program.
 Coverage commences after the completion of one (1) year of employment unless the eligible employee, at the time of hire, satisfies the exception condition as outlined in the plan document in which case there is immediate coverage.
-This program provides income protection through a Long Term Disability Plan and, in some cases, supplemental benefits by the University.
-The University pays the full cost of this program.
+This program provides income protection through a Long Term Disability Plan.
+Supplemental Long Term Disability coverage may be offered at the employee's expense.

-B. Employment of Faculty
+- B. Employment of Faculty

-1. Appointment of Faculty
+- 1. Appointment of Faculty

-(a) Types of Faculty Appointments
+- (a) Types of Faculty Appointments